keensoft/alf-21833-repo/README.md

 This issue was introduced by commit [Merged HEAD-BUG-FIX (5.1/Cloud) to HEAD (5.1/Cloud)](https://github.com/Alfresco/community-edition/commit/3651c8526e3a8b154bee8fbac41c569efa46a174), which resolves incompletely [MNT-12597: Share: Accepting site invitation via email does not show on the 'Completed Task' task](https://issues.alfresco.com/jira/browse/MNT-12597) for Alfresco 4.2

 This patch does not address this problem, so the task will not be shown in the invited user Completed Task list.
+Nevertheless, the invited user will be able to accept the invitation.

 Using the ready-to-deploy-plugin
 --------------------------------------